KieranBest/Final-Year-Project/Documentation.md

 ##### Similar Applications

-Whilst there similar applications to the proposed, none have the exact features.
+Whilst there are similar applications to the proposed, none have the exact features.
 ‘Simply Guitar’ and ‘Harmony City’ (Educational App Store, 2022) will teach you how to play a song.
-‘Tenuto’, ‘Piano Notes Fun’ and ‘Note Trainer Pro’ which will teach you how to read music.
-These are all based on recordings and do not offer an interactive experience.
-This can be be detrimental to the users learning experience as explained previously.
+‘Tenuto’, ‘Piano Notes Fun’ and ‘Note Trainer Pro’ will teach you how to read music.
+These are all based on recordings and do not offer an interactive experience which can be be detrimental to the users learning experience as explained previously in '[How Do We Learn?](#how-do-we-learn)'.

 ‘P.I.A.N.O.’ has a interactive projection placed on to the keyboard to enable users to understand what key to push.